Please ensure Javascript is enabled for purposes of website accessibility

 Simple stream with discrete interpolation

 Consider a stream of type Simple with an InterpolationMode of Discrete and ExtrapolationMode of All.
-In the following request, the specified indexes only match two existing stored events:
+In the following request, the specified indexes only match two existing stored data points:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/Interpolated?index=2017-11-23T12:30:00Z&index=2017-11-23T13:00:00Z&index=2017-11-23T14:00:00Z

-For this request, the response contains events for two of the three specified indexes.
+For this request, the response contains data points for two of the three specified indexes.

 HTTP/1.1 200